-The world is headed for a crisis because history has shown that SHTF situations have already happened and are continuing to happen.
+The world is headed for a crisis.
+History has shown that SHTF situations have already happened and are continuing to happen.
 As these situations occur, society starts to break down in various areas and sometimes all at once, from electrical to housing to financial.

 That’s why it’s better to get gold and silver for SHTF situations.
 There could very well come a day when your money will be of no value.
 Or you won’t be able to use it at all.
 The world could head back to the times when the only thing you can use to get what you need to survive is gold and silver.